-- 4. The homestay provider's details are added to the Denbeigh database. - 6.
-MGS notifies DIBP (via the pro forma letter available through PRISMS) of the nominated dates and specific details of the student's accommodation arrangements.
-Should these arrangements change for any reason, DIBP is to be notified immediately via PRISMS. - 7.
+- 6. MGS notifies Department of Home Affairs (via the pro forma letter available through PRISMS) of the nominated dates and specific details of the student's accommodation arrangements.
+Should these arrangements change for any reason, Department of Home Affairs is to be notified immediately via PRISMS. - 7.
 All students under 18 years of age must have an adult guardian in Australia.
 Student's parents are to confirm in writing if they choose their own guardian for the student, using the Parental Advice Form. - 8.
 If the parents require MGS to choose a guardian MGS will enlist the services of the International Student Alliance (ISA).